-DynaWeb is a trademark of Electronic Book Technologies, Inc. PostScript is a trademark of Adobe Systems, Inc. MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc. Silicon Graphics, the Silicon Graphics logo, and IRIS are registered trademarks and IRIX is a trademark of Silicon Graphics, Inc. SPARC is a trademark of SPARC International, Inc. Sun Microsystem is a trademark of Sun Microsystems, Inc. TotalView is a trademark of Bolt Baranek and Newman Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively to X/Open Limited.
+DynaWeb is a trademark of Electronic Book Technologies, Inc. PostScript is a trademark of Adobe Systems, Inc. MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc. Silicon Graphics, the Silicon Graphics logo, IRIS, and IRIX are registered trademarks of Silicon Graphics, Inc. SPARC is a trademark of SPARC International, Inc. Sun Microsystem is a trademark of Sun Microsystems, Inc. TotalView is a trademark of Bolt Baranek and Newman Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively to X/Open Limited.
 UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
 X/Open is a registered trademark, and the X device is a trademark, of X/Open Company Ltd.